openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/ovms_webserver/docs/metrics.rst

 Where a number element of class 'metric' contains both elements of class 'value' and 'unit', these will be automatically displayed in the units selected in the user preferences.
-Having a 'data-user' attribute will also cause the 'value' element to be displayed in user units.
+Having a 'data-user' attribute will also cause the 'value' element to be displayed in user units (unless 'data-scale' attribute is present).

 Gauges & charts use the HighCharts library, which is included in the web server.
 The other widgets are simple standard Bootstrap widgets extended by an automatic metrics value update mechanism.